openx/prebid-mobile-android/mobile-android-sdk-doc/info/android-in-app-bidding-native-guidelines-info.md

 ### Native Styles

-Prebid Rendering SDK supports the prebid's approach for rendering [native ads](https://docs.prebid.org/prebid-mobile/pbm-api/ios/pbm-nativeadunit-ios.html).
+Prebid Rendering Module supports the prebid's approach for rendering [native ads](https://docs.prebid.org/prebid-mobile/pbm-api/ios/pbm-nativeadunit-ios.html).
 It is similar to the Google's [Native Styles](android-in-app-bidding-native-guidelines-info.md) ad format.
 In this case publisher should preare the layout of the ad using HTML and CSS and add the universal creative to the ad code.

 <img src="res/Native-Styles-Primary-Ad-Server.png" alt="Pipeline Screenshot" align="center">

-1. Prebid Rendering SDK sends the bid request.
+1. Prebid Rendering Module sends the bid request.
 2. Prebid server runs the header bidding auction among preconfigured demand partners.
 3. In-App Bidding SDK sets up the targeting keywords of the winning bid to the ad unit of Primary Ad Server SDK.
 4. Primary Ad Server SDK sends the ad request to the Ad Server.
 If Prebid's line item wins the ad response will contain **Prebid Universal Creative** and **Ad Layout**.